-Our comparisons of prices charged by the California’s largest auto insurers found that most area drivers will save $1,000 or more a year by making a better auto insurance choice.
-Many will save $1,500 or more.
+We compared prices charged by insurers operating in the Bay Area for six illustrative policyholders and found that most area drivers can save hundreds of dollars every year by making better auto insurance choices—many will save more than $1,500.
 For example:

-Check our auto insurance comparison tool to see how companies stack up for price and quality.
-Because small differences in policyholder characteristics can have big effects on some companies’ premiums, be sure to check rates yourself.
+We compare the companies for price and quality.
+Because we found that small differences in policyholder characteristics can have big effects on some companies’ premiums, be sure to check rates yourself.

 You want to buy enough coverage to protect yourself—but not so much that you’re wasting money.
 We advise on that, too.
 The highlights: